tcekala-xebia/amazon-bedrock-workshop/README.md

 - For a fully-managed but more basic experience, you could instead [create a SageMaker Notebook Instance](https://docs.aws.amazon.com/sagemaker/latest/dg/howitworks-create-ws.html).
 - If you prefer to use your existing (local or other) notebook environment, make sure it has [credentials for calling AWS](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).

 You can run this workshop in the us-east-1 (N. Virginia) or us-west-2 (Oregon) regions.
+If you have any problems with setting up SageMaker connected with `Failed to create domain: can't create SageMaker execution role.` message, please contact your mentor - you don't have sufficient rights.

 ### Enable AWS IAM permissions for Bedrock